ryanwang520/api-docs/source/includes/_integrations.md

 ## Improveit360 Integration

 ArcSite Provides Out-of-the-Box [Basic Standard Integration](#basic-standard-integration) for essential features.
-With Basic Standard Integration, it supports auto-pushing Drawing PDFs, updating Sales data in I360 Appointments, and setting Appointment statuses to "<strong>Sold</strong>".
+With Basic Standard Integration, it supports auto-pushing Drawing PDFs, creating Sales data in I360 Appointments.
 No extra custom development is needed.

-For more tailored solutions, go with [Extended Integration](#customized-features-with-extended-integration) that comes with flexible APIs and Webhooks.
+We also provide Webhooks for customization.
+Please check out this [Webhooks for customization](#customized-features-with-extended-integration-for-i360) for more details.

 ### Basic Standard Integration